roshankumar0036singh/auth-server/docs/sdk/ts.md

 This guide documents the public contract exported by the TypeScript SDK in this repository.

-> [!WARNING]
-> The current SDK and Go server source do not use the same JSON field casing in several places.
-The SDK sends or expects fields such as `access_token`, `refresh_token`, `first_name`, and `qr_code`, while the server currently uses fields such as `accessToken`, `refreshToken`, `firstName`, and `qrCodeUrl`.
-Login, refresh, registration, profile updates, password changes, sessions, audit logs, and MFA responses can therefore require contract alignment before this checkout works end to end.
-> `loginWithGoogle()` and `loginWithGitHub()` redirect to the server's social-login flow.
-The current server callback returns a JSON login response; it does not redirect back to the frontend or call `setSession()` automatically.

 Validate the deployed API contract before using the SDK in production.
 See the [OpenAPI specification](../swagger.yaml), [SDK types](../../clients/ts/src/types.ts), and [server DTOs](../../internal/dto/auth_dto.go) when aligning an integration.

 ## Installation